CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 The PLSPfCoZSASPoL has been tested on Arch Linux, Fedora 37, and SteamOS 3.x, so pull requests to address issues specific to other Linux distributions are especially appreciated.

-[^relpaths]: Specifically, relative paths fail to work in the case when Flatpak Protontricks is being used and `realpath` is not available as a command.
-Steam Deck does have `realpath` available, so in most use cases it should be fine.
+[^relpaths]: Specifically, relative paths fail on Flatpak Protontricks when they contain a double-dot (`..`) and the `realpath` utility is not available as a command.
+In practice, though, `realpath` is incredibly common and is installed by default on SteamOS, so this should hardly ever be an issue.

 [^winehang]: Phenomenon observed on Arch Linux, kernel 6.2.6-arch1-1.
 I noticed this one day after doing multiple test runs and finding ~25 orphaned wine processes on btop.

+[^proton8]: Proton 8 and Experimental are currently broken for all relases of Protontricks.
+This has been fixed if you build your Protontricks from the latest commit (e.g. AUR git version), but it's safer to just use Proton 7.